 Skip to main content

-Alex Hutchinson is a lifetime adventure writer.
+Alex Hutchinson is a lifelong adventure writer.
 He has traveled with the Circus, trained in the U.S. Army, fought in fight clubs, worked in politics and slammed it up in backyard wrestling.
-He has had 72 jobs and entered 200+ competitions in 12 sports.
+He has had 72 jobs and entered 300+ competitions in 12 sports.
 He has written 9 books and over 700 articles.
+He has also helped finance 2 motion pictures.
 His books were published as fiction but are inspired by real life experiences.

-Twisted Trails: Award winning stories about the joy of cycling.
+Twisted Trails: Award winning short stories about the joy of cycling.
 A must read for Mountain Bikers.
+It has a 4.3 Star rating from 34 reviews.
 Available on Amazon

 Twisted Trails: Least of the Beast: More crazy stories about the future of mountain biking.
 Available on Amazon